trealla-prolog/trealla/README.md

 to avoid issues with newer flags.

-Then...
+Finally...

+	make install

+to install locally.

+Optionally...

 	make test

-There should be no errors, Further (if valgrind is installed)...
+and there should be no errors, Further (if valgrind is installed)...

+	make check 			# or, more extensively
 	make leaks

 Should show no memory out-of-bounds, null-pointer, use after free